Multi-Agent Data Collection with Distributed Stochastic Coordination for Wireless Data Delivery

 Lattus, Robert (2021)

-Barrett, the Honors College Thesis
+Barrett, the Honors College Thesis, Arizona State University

 Abstract: Classification in machine learning is quite crucial to solve many problems that the world is presented with today.
 Therefore, it is key to understand one's problem and develop an efficient model to achieve a solution.
 One technique to achieve greater model selection and thus further ease in problem solving is estimation of the Bayes Error Rate.
 This paper provides the development and analysis of two methods used to estimate the Bayes Error Rate on a given set of data to evaluate performance.
 The first method takes a "global" approach, looking at the data as a whole, and the second is more "local"--partitioning the data at the outset and then building up to estimation of the three Bayes Error Rate when the dataset is at high dimension, while the other method provides accurate estimation at large sample size.
 This second conclusion, in particular, can have signification ramifications of "big data" problems, as one would be able to clarify the distribution with an accurate estimation of the Bayes Error Rate by using this method.